This post contains affiliate links.

 Do you recommend this job?

-What are the pros to teaching ESL online?
+What are the pros of online ESL teacher jobs?

 – Teaching one-on-one lessons allows you to really connect with each student